 For some people, a combination of medication and therapy isn't enough, and a more immersive treatment method is needed.
 They might choose temporary hospitalization at a facility dedicated to treating OCD, like the OCD Institute at McLean Hospital, a collaboration between Massachusetts General Hospital and McLean Hospital (affiliated with Harvard University).

-For more information about OCD and other articles on mental health and neurological disorders, try the links on the next page.
+For more information about OCD and other articles on mental health and neurological disorders, try the links below.